-	Demetra DeMonte was elected to the Republican National Committee as the National Committeewoman from Illinois in June of 2008.
-She is currently the secretary of the RNC and she serves on the Rules Committee and the Executive Committee.
+Demetra DeMonte was elected to the Republican National Committee as the National Committeewoman from Illinois in June of 2008 and is the former Secretary of the RNC, serving from 2011-2015.
+She serves on the Rules Committee.

 Bruce Rauner was sworn in as the 42nd governor of Illinois on January 12, 2015.

 Rauner was born and raised in Illinois.
 He graduated from Dartmouth College and earned an MBA from Harvard Business School.
 Returning to Illinois in 1981, Rauner began working at the private equity firm Golder, Thoma, Cressey (later GTCR), where he worked for more than 30 years and served as chairman.
 He is currently chairman of R8 Capital Partners.
 Rauner is married to Diana Mendley Rauner and is the proud father of six children – two boys and four girls.